benbushman98/benbushman98/README.md

 ## "We cannot solve our problems with the same thinking we used when we created them." - Albert Einstein

 I started playing with computers when I was 2 years old.
-Following in the foot steps of my father, I've taken a passion for all things tech related.
+Following in the footsteps of my father, I've taken a passion for all things tech related.
 Getting started in IT began with working at a computer hardware store, then moving into network administrating and I've now taken all that I have learned and am applying my skills to web development.

 - 🌍 I live in Utah, USA